yarisvt/tyk-docs/tyk-docs/static/include/create-security-policy-include.md

----
-date: 2017-03-23T11:11:18Z
-title: Create a security policy - Pro Edition
-menu:
-  main:
-    parent: "Pro Edition"
-    identifier: pro-edition-create-security-policy
-weight: 3
----
+## <a name="introduction"></a> Introduction

+A security policy encapsulates several options that can be applied to a key.
+It acts as a template that can override individual sections of an API key (or identity) in Tyk.

+See [What is a Security Policy?][8]

 ## <a name="with-dashboard"></a>Tutorial: Create a security policy with the Dashboard

-To create a security policy with the dashboard, follow these steps:
+To create a security policy with the Dashboard, follow these steps:

 ### Step 1: Select "Policies" from the "System Management" section